cosmic-lang/cosmic/docs/basics.md

 ```

 ## Function Basics
-All functions in `Ruka` are anonymous closures, so function definition involves storing a function literal in a binding.
+All functions in `Rex` are anonymous closures, so function definition involves storing a function literal in a binding.
 Captured variables must be explicitly captured.

 Anonymous function creation follows the form of:
 <pre>